PatelKahaan/GenAI_HW01/README.md

 **Date:** February 28, 2025

 ## Overview
-This repository contains the code, experiments, and analysis for **Homework 01** in CSC 591: Foundations of Generative AI for Systems.
+This repository contains the scripts, logs, and analysis for **Homework 01** in CSC 591: Foundations of Generative AI for Systems.
 The assignment focuses on evaluating different cache replacement policies using AI-driven methods, including comparisons between LRU, Belady’s optimal policy, and learned models such as MLP, RNN, and LSTM.

 ## Contents
 - **`report/`**: Compiled PDF of the report.